-When we founded Qloaked, we were facing a fairly common problem among small SaaS businesses – how to secure client domains pointed at our service – and the only solution we were able to find on the market came from Cloudflare's SSL for SaaS service.
+When we founded Qloaked, we were facing a fairly common ‘vanity URL’ problem and the only solution we were able to find on the market came from the Cloudflare SSL for SaaS service.

 Now, we’ll say up front that we love Cloudflare – we’re users ourselves, and we also work with a ton of companies that rely on their services.